Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/source/README.md

 	1. To the far right of the `Location` field, I clicked the tiny folder icon.

 	1. Now a native file menu appears.
-I navigated to the location where I wanted to create the actual PyCharm Python code project:
+Navigated to the location where you will create the actual PyCharm Python code project:

 		- `~/LocalDevelopment/AllyAssist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier`

-	1. I clicked `New Folder`, and entered `source` as the new folder name.
+	1. I clicked `New Folder`, and entered `BehavioralStatementClassifier` as the new folder name.

 	1. I clicked the `Create` button, followed by the`Open` button.

-	1. From here on out, all files managed by PyCharm for the project will be under this `source` directory.
+	1. You should now have this folder in your project:

+		- `~/LocalDevelopment/AllyAssist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier`

+	1. Under this project, you will see the PyCharm "hidden" settings folder: `.idea`.
+If you cannot see this folder in Finder when you navigate to the new `BehavioralStatementClassifier` folder, press ⌘. (that is Command-period).
+This is also where the `Pipfile` and `Pipfile.lock` files will be located.

 1. Set up the Python interpreter.